All Collections

 When funds are first paid to a project in Goodshuffle Pro, the funds will be held in 'Undeposited Funds' in QuickBooks Online.

-As soon as they are transferred to your bank (or 'Paid Out') from Goodshuffle Pro, a Deposit will be created in QuickBooks Online containing all the payments included within that payout.
+As soon as they are set to be transferred to your bank (or 'Paid Out') from Goodshuffle Pro, a Deposit will be created in QuickBooks Online in the 'Financial Account' that is automatically created containing all the payments included within that Outbound Transfer.

 The funds included in the deposit will then be moved from 'Undeposited Funds' to your checking account.

-Processing Fees will also be included within this Deposit.
+Processing Fees will also be included in this Deposit.

 You can see the details in the Transaction Journal for the Deposit in QuickBooks Online.